jtfmumm/javascript/README.md

 ## Strings

-  - Use single quotes `""` for strings
+  - Use double quotes `""` for strings

     ```javascript
     // bad